brechtvdv/Article-Predicting-traffic-light-phases/content/demonstrator.md

 ## Demonstrator
 {:#demonstrator}

 This Web application demonstrates the prediction of the current phase duration of a live traffic light in [Antwerp](https://www.openstreetmap.org/#map=19/51.21205/4.39717).
-The green line on the chart shows the minimum duration in seconds of the phase, like wise the red and blue line show respectively the the maximum and predicted duration.
-The client harvests the latest data from the [OTL API](https://lodi.ilabt.imec.be/observer/rawdata/latest), to then construct frequency distributions with the same strategy as [](#results).
+The green, red and blue line on the chart shows respectively the minimum, maximum and predicted duration in seconds of the phase.
+This client harvests the latest data from the Open Traffic Lights [API](https://lodi.ilabt.imec.be/observer/rawdata/latest) and constructs frequency distributions with the same strategy as [](#results).

 This vizualization gives some insights:

 * The minimum and maximum duration can differ tens of seconds, especially in the beginning.
-With the predicted phase, a user can have a better understanding how long it probably will actual take.
+With the predicted phase, a user can have a better understanding how long the phase will probably take.
-* The blue line gets mostly corrected with a few seconds when the minimum and maximum duration align.
-This behavior corresponds with the average prediction error from [](#mae-prediction).
+* When the minimum and maximum duration align, and thus it becomes certain how long the phase take, the blue line gets mostly corrected with a few seconds.
+This behavior hints to our result from the average prediction error ([](#mae-prediction)).

 The source code can be found as a Codepen at [https://codepen.io/kridhaen/pen/VJrezO/](https://codepen.io/kridhaen/pen/VJrezO/).